dog-broad/3_2-Needs/FSWD_Notes/Unit2_Notes.md

 # DOM Manipulation

+DOM (Document Object Model) refers to the structure and content of a web page.
+It is a programming interface that allows developers to manipulate the content, structure, and style of a web page.

+There are many instances where developers need to manipulate the DOM, i.e., change the content, structure, or style of a web page dynamically.
+This can be achieved using JavaScript or libraries like jQuery, which provide a wide range of methods for interacting with the DOM.

 DOM (Document Object Model) manipulation is a core aspect of web development, allowing developers to dynamically update the content and structure of web pages. jQuery simplifies DOM manipulation by providing a wide range of methods to interact with the DOM elements.

+Here are some commonly used methods in jQuery for DOM manipulation:

 1. **.html()**: Gets or sets the HTML content of an element.
 2. **.text()**: Gets or sets the text content of an element.